BlueHarrier/IsleMetaverse/Tree/README.md

 ### Unbound avatars

 An avatar that is not being used by any user, but is summoned in the world, can be called "unbound".
 These avatars can be picked up and clone by users, and even being used as NPCs, or even another special and unique way to interact with world, just saying 👀.
-This is useful to share avatars with other users by summoning them into the world, without shifting your own.
+This is useful to share avatars with other users by summoning them into the world, without shifting one's own.

+> [!NOTE]
+> When cloning an avatar that is the in the scene, it will automatically cloned to a template, and so, it will be isolated from the original one, and can be modified without affecting the original one.

 ### Unbound users

 In the other hand, if a user doesn't have an avatar, what happens?
 Avatars are the interface with the ecosystem, so a user simply cannot exist without an avatar.
 In that case, the gateway must request the server to give them an avatar.
 This avatar can be a default one, or even a random one, but it must be an avatar.
-In the meantime, the user can chill out in the void, or something.
+In the meantime, the user can chill out in the void, or something, this is left to the implementor to decide.

 ## Artifacts